How to Track Facebook Ad Conversions With Meta Pixel and GA4

 Installing Meta Pixel

 Step 2: Copy the Pixel base code.
-It looks like a <script> tag with your Pixel ID.
+It looks like a <script> tag with your Pixel ID (a 15-16 digit number).

 Step 3: Paste it in the <head> of every page on your site.
 For static sites, this means adding it to your HTML template.
 For WordPress, add it to your theme's header.php or use a plugin like PixelYourSite.

 Step 4: Verify the Pixel is firing.
 Install the Meta Pixel Helper Chrome extension.
-Visit your site and check that the extension shows "PageView" events firing.
+Visit your site and check that the extension shows "PageView" events firing on each page.

 Step 5: Set up the Conversions API (CAPI) for server-side tracking.
-Browser-side pixels are blocked by ad blockers.
+Browser-side pixels are blocked by ad blockers in 25-40% of cases.
 CAPI sends conversion data server-to-server, capturing events that the browser pixel misses.
-This is increasingly important as privacy restrictions tighten.
+This is increasingly important as browser privacy restrictions tighten.

 The base Pixel fires a "PageView" on every page load.
 That is not enough.
 You need to tell Facebook when specific valuable actions happen: